fastrgv/hbox/README.md

-## Xsokoban Levels Solved (updated late 2025):
+## Xsokoban Levels Solved (updated Feb 2026):

 Hbox currently solves 61 of 90 puzzles.

-See ~/docs/runtimes-v142-10dec25.txt for solve times in seconds.
+See ~/docs/runtimes-v143-17feb26.txt for solve times in seconds.

 All failures I have seen are due to a shortage of memory or time.